 CFIA inspection staff will determine the frequency of inspection and geographical location of the inspection prior to entry into Canada.
 CFIA inspection staff will thoroughly inspect all areas of a marine vessel at a designated inspection site.
 Inspections normally occur during daylight hours.
 The CFIA will notify the vessel in writing of the inspection results.

-Marine vessels which have visited a regulated area and present a valid Phytosanitary Certificates or other approved certificate(s) (as per Appendix 4) and that are found free of AGM after phytosanitary inspection by authorities in the United States (U.S.) may enter a Canadian port without inspection, provided that the original confirmation of inspection carried out by U.S. authorities is presented.
+Marine vessels which have visited a regulated area and present a valid Phytosanitary Certificates or other approved certificate(s) (as per Appendix 4) and that are found free of AGM after phytosanitary inspection by authorities in the United States (U.S.) or Chile may enter a Canadian port without inspection, provided that the original confirmation of inspection carried out by U.S. or Chilean authorities is presented as part of the pre-arrival documentation.
+AGM inspection results from the United States are recognized if they are issued by US Customs and Border Protection (US CBP) and from Chile if they are issued by Servicio Agricola Y Ganadero (SAG).

 A vessel without the required certification under Section 2.1 may not be permitted entry into Canada unless: